microsoft/Dynamics365Commerce.InStore/README.md

 ## Dynamics365Commerce.InStore repo:

-This repo contains the sample code for how to customize the POS, HWS and Commerce runtime (CRT), Headless Commerce APIs and channel database.
+This repo contains the sample code for how to customize the POS, Hardware Station(HWS) and Commerce runtime (CRT), Headless Commerce APIs and channel database.

 The samples in the repo are organized by Dynamics 365 Commerce application release, each branch in the repo points to an application release of Dynamics 365 Commerce, use the right release branch based on your go-live version.

-Note: The repo contains only samples, so its not required to clone this repo.
+Note: The repo contains only samples, so it’s not required to clone this repo.

 | Release branch name                                                                          | version | Application release version |
 | -------------------------------------------------------------------------------------------- | ------- | --------------------------- |